 The projected completion date of 2021 will mark it out as Welwyn Village's most exclusive residential address.

 Within Guessens Mews

 Each property has been given a name drawn from its extensive history.
 The build and finish specification are of the highest quality involving skilled craftsmen utilising as much of the original fabric of the building as possible, to a standard which embraces the latest technological advances in modern construction.

-Outgoings - a residents management company will be set up, and each property will be subject to a monthly service charge, based on its square footage.
+Outgoings - a residents management company will be set up, and each property will be subject to a service charge.
 Details of these charges are available on request from Netherdown Herts Ltd, Tel: 01707 376 255.